brucemack/kc1fsz-rc1/README.md

 the tone has stopped.
 The noise is blocked and the PL tone is filtered out.
 This is close to what we would expect a "real" system to sound like.

+This test has been repeated with the PL tone down another -6dB for a total of -26dB relative to full-scale (0.05 amplitude in linear units).
+The original clip is here: [Sound 3](https://github.com/brucemack/kc1fsz-rc1/raw/refs/heads/main/docs/clip-3.wav) and the clip played through the controller firmware with CTCSS decoder and CTCSS HPF enabled is here: [Sound 3b](https://github.com/brucemack/kc1fsz-rc1/raw/refs/heads/main/docs/clip-3b.wav).

 CTCSS Tone Encoder
 ------------------